Software-Improvement-Group/sigridci/docs/integrations/sigrid-api-documentation.md

 ## Removing subsystems

 The Sigrid CI script only adds subsystems, they will never disappear by themselves.
-If you want to remove a subsystem, users with the role administrator can do so via the API.
+If you want to remove a subsystem, users with the administrator or maintainer role can do so via the API.

 ```
 POST https://sigrid-says.com/rest/inboundresults/sig/{customer}/{system}/ci/subsystems:batch-delete/v1